omahs/imx-docs/docs/main/learn/web3-marketing-and-community/principles-for-community-management.md

 - Be a trustworthy founder, investor, brand or key developer associated with the project
 - Commit to regular (at least weekly) sessions with the community
-  - Reddit AMA, Twitter Spaces, Discord Participation, Podcast Appearances
+- Reddit AMA, Twitter Spaces, Discord participation, podcast appearances
 - Take an active thought leader role in the space, contributing opinions to social media, press, events and writing

 For newer projects, it helps to have the founder be the figurehead and spend time in the community.
 Alternatives could include the development team or a community manager.
 The key is that the community members have someone consistent to associate the project with and that this person is also visible in the wider community.